ethereumjs/ultralight/packages/portalnetwork/README.md

 See [Architecture](./diagrams/ARCHITECTURE.md) for architectural concepts

+See [Examples](./EXAMPLES.md) for different ways to interact with Portal Network nodes.

 ## Routing Table Management

 The Portal Network module currently supports two overlay routing tables for use with the below two subnetworks: